kitttn/temptest/Quick-Start-Guide.md

 ```
 Where *n* equals 0 or 1.

-Measure the APB2 GPIO 0 output voltage on the BDB at J79 pin 1.
-[Picture of BDB showing J79 pin 1](images/BDB1B-Header-J79.png).
-A white dot indicates pin 1.
-This pin should read approximately 1.8V above GND when the GPIO value is 1, and a small fraction of a volt when the value is 0.
+Measure the voltage on the BDB at J79 pin 1.
+[Here's a picture of J79](images/BDB1B-Header-J79.png).
+You should read approximately 1.8V above GND when the GPIO value is 1, and very close to 0.0 when the value is 0.
+For an easy GND connection, use any of the standoff mounting holes at the corners of the BDB.

 ###Step 9.
 Verify I2C